limanwang/limanwang.github.io/index.md

 My research focuses on **robotic manipulation**, **dexterous hands and grippers**, and **multimodal AI for robotics**.

 Before starting my PhD, I received my Master's degree in Intelligent Robotics from the University of York with **Distinction**, ranking **first in my cohort**.
-I also worked as an Algorithm Engineer at [Schneider Electric Co., Ltd.](https://www.se.com/ww/en/#/), a Fortune Global 500 company, for three years.
+Previously, I worked as an Algorithm Engineer at [Schneider Electric](https://www.se.com/ww/en/#/) for three years.

 Outside research, I enjoy surfskating 🛹.
 I am always happy to chat about research ideas, collaboration opportunities, or anything interesting in robotics and AI.